paulscherrerinstitute/cam_server/README.md

 <a id="get_simulation_camera_stream"></a>
 ### Get the simulation camera stream

+**WARNING**: This example should not be used by normal users.
+CamClient is used by the underlying infrastructure to provide camera images to the pipeline server.
+See PipelineClient for a user oriented client.

 This is just an example on how you can retrieve the raw image from the camera.
 You **should not** do this for the normal use case.
 See next example for a more common use.